AP sources: White House softens on sending troops to states

 “D.C. had no problems last night.
 Many arrests.
 Great job done by all.
 Overwhelming force.
 Domination,” Trump tweeted Tuesday, after a night in which heavily armed military forces and federal officers swarmed the city.
 Trump added, “(thank you President Trump!).”

-He moved to respond aggressively Monday.
-In an evening address in the Rose Garden, he called on governors to ramp up the National Guard presence in their states to tamp down the protests.
-If they didn’t abide by those orders, Trump said, he would dispatch the military to their states — a step rarely taken in modern American history.
+In a Monday address in the Rose Garden, he called on governors to ramp up the National Guard presence to tamp down the protests.
+If they didn’t, Trump said, he would dispatch the military to their states — a step rarely taken in modern American history.

 The soldiers on standby in the Washington area are armed and have riot gear and bayonets.
 After the AP first reported the issuing of bayonets Tuesday, orders came down that soldiers would not need the knife-like weapons that can be affixed to rifles, according to two soldiers from the 82nd who spoke on condition of anonymity for fear they would be punished for commenting publicly.
 The idea that bayonets could be used in confronting civilians provoked an outcry on social media and among some members of Congress.

-Already administration officials were privately acknowledging that the Monday’s events didn’t serve the administration well.
-Some Republican lawmakers, who are typically in lockstep with the president or at least refrain from publicly criticizing him, said he had gone too far in appearing to use force to clear the way for his visit to the church.
+Administration officials were privately acknowledging that Monday’s events didn’t serve the administration well.
+Some Republican lawmakers, typically in lockstep with the president or at least refrain from publicly criticizing him, said Trump had gone too far in appearing to use force to clear the way for his visit to the church.

 “There is no right to riot, no right to destroy others’ property, and no right to throw rocks at police,” said Nebraska Republican Sen. Ben Sasse.
 “But there is a fundamental — a constitutional — right to protest, and I’m against clearing out a peaceful protest for a photo op that treats the Word of God as a political prop.”